Distrotech/libixion/Home.markdown

 * Fully threaded calculation.
 * Name resolution using A1-style references.
 * Support 2D cell references and named expressions.
+* Support range references.
 * Dependency tracking during both full calculation and partial re-calculation.

+## Features in progress
+* 3D cell and range references - Initial support is in place.
+Needs more testing.
+* Standard C/C++ interface for external applications - It's there, but needs to be stabilized.

 ## Planned features
 * Support for R1C1 style references.
-* Add support for cell ranges.
-* Add support for 3D cell references.
 * More built-in functions.
-* Standard C/C++ interface for external applications.